yonjah/ralphi/server/README.md

 - No wait, count or other advance features you can only `take` or `reset` a record
 - HTTP interface

-Ralphi currently has 3 independent npm modules to it
+Ralphi currently has 4 independent npm modules to it
-- [ralphi](https://github.com/yonjah/ralphi/blob/master/server/README.md) - Simple API server for rate limiting, use to store rate limiting data
+- ralphi - Simple API server for rate limiting, use to store rate limiting data
-- [ralphi-client](https://github.com/yonjah/ralphi/blob/master/client/README.md) - client to easily query the server
+- [ralphi-client](../client/README.md) - client to easily query the server
-- [hapi-ralphi](https://github.com/yonjah/ralphi/blob/master/hapi-plugin/README.md) - [hapi.js](https://github.com/hapi/hapi) plugin to easily add rate limiting to hapi
+- [hapi-ralphi](../hapi-plugin/README.md) - [hapi.js](https://hapijs.com/) plugin to easily add rate limiting to hapi
+- [express-ralphi](../express-middleware/README.md) - [express.js](https://expressjs.com) middleware to easily add rate limiting to express

 ## Installation